MUdayVarma/MyNotesMyReferences/README.md

   - #forge install path or github url //Is the command we are using to install one or multiple dependencies (e.g. forge install smartcontractkit/chainlink-brownie-contracts@1.3.0 --no-commit)
   - #forge compile or #forge build // To compile/build the solidity files
   - #forge test // Runs all test suits and logs details of what is tested, how the results are displayed, where is the test conducted and many more!
-  - #forge script script/DeployContractName.sol or #forge script script/DeployContractName.sol --rpc-url http://URL // Deploys Contract to either local temporary anvil or on the specified RPC/Blockchain network
+  - #forge script script/DeployContractName.s.sol or #forge script script/DeployContractName.s.sol --rpc-url http://URL // Deploys Contract to either local temporary anvil or on the specified RPC/Blockchain network
+  - forge script script/DeployContractName.s.sol:DeployContractName --rpc-url $SEPOLIA_RPC_URL --private-key $PRIVATE_KEY --broadcast --verify --etherscan-api-key $ETHERSCAN_API_KEY -vvvv
   - forge coverage --fork-url $SEPOLIA_RPC_URL // This command displays which parts of your code are covered by tests
   - #forge create NameOfContract --rpc-url --intercive // To deploy a contract into anvil (virtuel test blockchain environment) by using the fake address and private key or to any test or main net as well
   - #forge fmt // Formats the solidity code in VSCode editor